From the 1st October 2016 The Open University requires the full-text of all their awarded doctoral thesis to be submitted to ORO.

 For Open University academics and researchers whose doctorate was awarded by other institutions the bibliographic information and/or the full-text of the thesis can be deposited in ORO.

 The advantage of depositing your thesis in ORO is that digital theses (eTheses) are more easily found and can increase your visibility as a researcher.
-Deposited theses will also be made available to the British Library EThOS service.
+Deposited theses will also be made available to the British Library EThOS service and ProQuest Dissertations and Theses Global database.

 Deposit is via your ORO User Area (requires login)

 It is the responsibility of the individual to ensure any copyrighted material owned by a third party has been cleared (i.e. permission to make available in an open access resource received) prior to depositing the thesis in ORO.
-More information on third party copyright is provided below, and further details can be found in the guide to 'Copyright and your thesis' (log-in required)..
+More information on third-party copyrighted is provided on the page 'Copyright and your thesis'.

 If your thesis contains any personal information e.g. your personal identifier, personal email addresses, phone numbers, personal addresses please remove these and submit both the full version and a redacted version.
 Ensure the two versions' file names are clearly distinguishable.